cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ### When modifying the `Position` of a node in a script after an upgrade, direct changes through the node (e.g. `node.x`) do not take effect

-As of v3.0, direct access to coordinate positions is not allowed on `node` nodes, you need to access `position` before accessing coordinate values.
+As of v3.0, direct access to coordinate positions is not allowed on `node` nodes, it is necessary to access `position` before accessing coordinate values.
 And `position` is a **read-only property** in v3.x.
-If you need to change it, please use the `setPosition` method.
+To change it, please use the `setPosition` method.
 For example:

 ```typescript
 // v2.x